 Picot Pumpkin Crochet Pattern

 Introducing the Picot Pumpkin!
 If you’re familiar with my designs, then this pattern probably isn’t a surprise.
-I have quite a few ‘Picot’ patterns available because I have a slight obsession with the picot single crochet stitch!
-This little ‘mini bobble’ adds so much texture and uniqueness that I can’t help myself from putting it on everything!
+I have quite a few Picot Patterns available because I just LOVE the picot single crochet stitch!
+This ‘mini bobble’ adds so much texture and uniqueness that I can’t help myself from putting it on everything!

 These bumpy stitches are staggered around the pumpkin and give it that ‘warty pumpkin’ look, but in a super cute way!
-Like the last two weeks patterns, the Farm Fresh Pumpkin and Country Cottage Pumpkin, the Picot Pumpkin can also be made with almost any yarn to create different sized pumpkins!
+Like 2 of my other crochet pumpkin patterns, the Farm Fresh Pumpkin and Country Cottage Pumpkin, the Picot Pumpkin can also be made with almost any yarn to create different sized pumpkins!